veit/python-basics-tutorial/docs/intro.rst

 programming languages from C and C++ to Java, Lua and Go.

 .. figure:: tiobe-index.svg
-   :alt: TIOBE Index for May 2025
+   :alt: TIOBE Index for July 2025

-   `TIOBE Index for May 2025 <https://www.tiobe.com/tiobe-index/>`_
+   `TIOBE Index for July 2025 <https://www.tiobe.com/tiobe-index/>`_

 Python has become very widely used and one of the reasons might be that it runs on many different platforms, from IoT devices to common operating systems to